mengxi-liao/huxpro.github.io/_posts/Algorithms and Data Structures/problems/2015-04-01-Binary-Search/2015-04-24-search-in-rotated-sorted-array.markdown

                     r = m-1;
                 }
             } else {
-                // m is on the right side
+                // m is at the right side
                 if(target > nums[m] && target <= nums[r]) {
                     l = m+1;
                 }